-This fever defaces and corrupts all they have of beautiful and good besides; and there is no action of a jealous woman. let her be how chaste and how good a housewife soever, that does not relish of anger and wrangling: 'tis a furious agitation. that rebounds them to an extremity quite contrary to its cause.
+This fever defaces and corrupts all they have of beautiful and good besides; and there is no action of a jealous woman, let her be how chaste and how good a housewife soever, that does not relish of anger and wrangling; 'tis a furious agitation, that rebounds them to an extremity quite contrary to its cause.
 This held good with one Octavius at Rome.
-Having lain with Pontia Posthumia, he augmented love by fruition. and solicited with all importunity to marry her: unable to persuade her, this excessive affection precipitated him to the effects of the most cruel and mortal hatred: he killed her.
-In like manner, the ordinary symptoms of this other amorous disease are intestine hatreds, private and a rage which so much the more frets itself, as it is compelled to excuse itself by a pretence of good-will.
+Having lain with Pontia Posthumia, he augmented love by fruition, and solicited with all importunity to marry her: unable to persuade her, this excessive affection precipitated him to the effects of the most cruel and mortal hatred: he killed her.
+In like manner, the ordinary symptoms of this other amorous disease are intestine hatreds, private conspiracies, and cabals:-